ba01ei/vfl2code/README.md

 # Summary

-`vfl2objc` is a tool to convert VFL (Visual Formatting Language) based UI layout to native, frame-based, Objective-C code.
+`vfl2code` is a tool to convert VFL (Visual Formatting Language) based UI layout to native, frame-based, Objective-C or Swift code.

 # Table of Contents